tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 3.0.10 =
 This is a maintenance release addressing various internal improvement toward the next version.
+* **Improvement:** Add a help link to the document for some sections.
+* **Improvement:** Add descriptions on "Target actions" at "Login form" in "Back-end target settings" section.
 * **Improvement:** Add new descriptions "passUA" and "blockUA" for result in Logs to identify the reason when "UA string and qualification" is applied.
-* **Improvement:** Add descriptions on "Target actions" at "Login form" in "Back-end target settings" section.
+* **Improvement:** AS Number can be handled in "UA string and qualification".
 * **Improvement:** Make WP cron job for "Auto updating" reliably in multisite environment.
 * **Improvement:** Validate the prefix of IP address CIDR to prevent unexpected fatal error.
 * **Bug fix:** Fix the issue of unexpected blocking against the requests to plugins/themes area when "Force to load WP core" is enabled on windows server.